conormcafee/mitso-marketing/src/pages/what-we-offer/brand.md

 statementImage: /assets/rm-brands-.jpg
 statement: >-
-  Branding is the critical start point for communicating your identity and creating a lasting impression on your customers
+  Branding is the critical start point for communicating your identity and leaving a lasting impression on your customers
 serviceText: >-
   Every company is entirely unique and we approach every project entirely differently.
 It is this uniqueness that helps us to develop a brand strategy